The goals of our program are ambitious: we aim to provide a broad and deep understanding of mathematical issues in the information sciences.

 The variety of topics covered in the courses that make up the degree program require expertise in a wide selection of subject disciplines; by utilizing the resources of several departments in teaching the courses, we hope to give the students the best possible introduction to mathematical and information sciences.

-Mathematical and Computational Science is an interdepartmental undergraduate program designed as a major for students interested in the mathematical sciences, or in the use of mathematical ideas and analysis of problems in the social or management sciences.
+Mathematical and Computational Science is an interdisciplinary undergraduate program designed as a major for students interested in the mathematical sciences, or in the use of mathematical ideas and analysis of problems in the social or management sciences.
 It provides a core of mathematics basic to all mathematical sciences and an introduction to the concepts and techniques of the following:

 It also provides an opportunity for elective work in any of the mathematical science disciplines at Stanford.